Discriminatory Harassment and Sexual Misconduct Policy

 No one is required, however, to participate in mediation or to directly confront those they believe have violated this policy.
 Individuals may choose to end the informal resolution process at any time and begin the formal complaint process.

-In cases of sexual assault, mediation is not an appropriate tool and will not be used by the College to resolve complaints.
+In cases of sexual assault, relationship abuse, and stalking, mediation is not an appropriate tool and will not be used by the College to resolve complaints.

 Students who are unsure whether they want to make a formal complaint may undertake confidential preliminary discussions of possible violations with a counselor in the Health & Counseling Center.
 Faculty and staff may similarly undertake confidential discussions with a counselor through the Employee Assistance Program.